faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Arg2:11] Later, John joined the Church, and thus another argument fell by the wayside.</span>

 This statement must be balanced by the fact that [Ridgon instructed his wife to burn all of his writings upon his death](http://www.mormonthink.com/mormonstudiesrigdon.htm#34).
 If Rigdon had nothing to hide, then why have his writings all burned?
-Also, a co-conspirator stands to lose much by admitting to being part of a significant conspiracy, even on their death-bed (we are creatures who seek meaning, so admitting to a lie on one's deathbed would be a horrible way to undermine the meaning of one's life).
+Also, a co-conspirator stands to lose much by admitting to being part of a significant conspiracy, even on their death-bed (we are creatures who seek meaning, so admitting to a lie on one's deathbed may be seen as undermining the very meaning behind one's life).

-In any case, Rigdon is not an essential component of several other modern origin theories (e.g., [the Lucy Code](https://www.youtube.com/watch?v=wf3MluItWQE) or JSCI), so even if he were definitively shown to have not been part of the creation of the Book of Mormon, that still would not undermine the modern origin theory, generally.
+In any case, Rigdon is not an essential component of several other modern origin theories, so even if he were definitively shown to have not been part of the creation of the Book of Mormon, that still would not undermine the modern origin theory, generally.

 ## Argument 3: The Book Of Mormon Was Plagiarized From Other Books

 > <span style="color:red">[Arg3:1a] Other critics offered a different line of attack; namely, that Joseph Smith plagiarized the Book of Mormon (at least its historical content) from other existing books.</span>

-Callister is about to discuss "Manuscript Found", by Solomon Spaulding, and View of the Hebrews, by Ethan Smith.
-Virtually no scholars today assert direct influence between "Manuscript Found" and the Book of Mormon.
-And neither do scholars assert that the Book of Mormon *plagiarized* from View of the Hebrews---rather they view the book as indicative of the *kinds* of origin stories about the Native Americans that were flowing through the early 1800s cultural milieu and which seem likely to have informed the creation of the Book of Mormon (directly or indirectly).
+Callister is about to focus discussion on "Manuscript Found", by Solomon Spaulding, and View of the Hebrews, by Ethan Smith.
+To be sure, virtually no scholars today assert *direct* influence between "Manuscript Found" and the Book of Mormon.
+And neither do scholars assert that the Book of Mormon necessarily was *plagiarized* from View of the Hebrews---rather they view the book as indicative of the *kinds* of origin stories about the Native Americans that were flowing through the early 1800s cultural milieu and which seem likely to have informed the creation of the Book of Mormon (directly or indirectly).

-In general, most researchers today hypothesize that the Book of Mormon was [a remix of ideas](https://www.bookofmormonorigins.com/) from the early 1800s cultural milieu rather than an act of direct plagiarism, at least for the most part.
+In general, most researchers today hypothesize that the Book of Mormon was [a remix of ideas](https://www.bookofmormonorigins.com/) from the early 1800s cultural milieu rather than an act of direct plagiarism.

-Still, it is reasonable to suggest plagiarism (both the deposition of intact passages and the insertion of passages with some alteration) given the data.
+Still, we should not completey ignore the ways in which Book of Mormon data point to plagiarism on some level (both the deposition of intact passages and the insertion of passages with some alteration).

 First off, we have good evidence that Joseph plagiarized to a significant extent from Adam Clarke's Bible Commentary in creating the Joseph Smith Translation of the Bible (JST).
-Thomas Wayment, [BYU Religion Professor](https://rsc.byu.edu/authors/wayment-thomas) wrote (http://jur.byu.edu/?p=21296):
+[Thomas Wayment](https://rsc.byu.edu/authors/wayment-thomas), BYU Religion Professor [wrote](http://jur.byu.edu/?p=21296):

 > Our research has revealed that the number of direct parallels between Smith’s translation and Adam Clarke’s biblical commentary are simply too numerous and explicit to posit happenstance or coincidental overlap. **The parallels between the two texts number into the hundreds**, a number that is well beyond the limits of this paper to discuss.
 A few of them, however, **demonstrate Smith’s open reliance upon Clarke and establish that he was inclined to lean on Clarke’s commentary for matters of history, textual questions, clarification of wording, and theological nuance**.

 This is not plagiarism in the Book of Mormon, but the extensive plagiarism involved in the creation of the JST increases the likelihood that plagiarism was also part of the production of other scripture, and plenty of data points to plagiarism in the Book of Mormon itself, particularly of the Bible:

 1. BYU religion professor Nick Frederick [recently stated](https://hwcdn.libsyn.com/p/0/7/1/071b742fffedb4b4/LDSP_Nick_Frederick_Intertextuality.pdf?c_id=22467694&cs_id=22467694&expiration=1547109039&hwt=1155dee2e25c3a314e5d330a77e73220) that there are "650 phrases that I think you can demonstrate pretty clearly are from the New Testament".
-(See [here](https://faenrandir.github.io/a_careful_examination/nt-in-bom-lhales-interview-frederick/))
+(See [here](https://faenrandir.github.io/a_careful_examination/nt-in-bom-lhales-interview-frederick/)).

 1. FairMormon defends the existence of deutero-Isaiah in the Book of Mormon[^deuteroIsaiah] by [invoking plagiarism](https://www.fairmormon.org/answers/Book_of_Mormon/Anachronisms/Biblical/Deutero-Isaiah) (emphasis added):

     > As Joseph was translating the text of the Book of Mormon, he would find himself translating something that he recognized as being roughly similar to texts from the Bible. ...
 Instead of translating Nephi's quotations of Isaiah, Joseph deferred to the KJV translation of those chapters.
 This may have been done to save time and to respect the quality of the KJV Bible. ...
 The version of Isaiah 48-52 that we have now in the Book of Mormon **is not taken from Nephi's plates**, but rather **copied from the KJV Bible** for reasons suggested above.

-1. Specific [translation errors preserved in the 1769 King James Bible](https://faenrandir.github.io/a_careful_examination/scholar-survey-kjv-translation-errors-in-bom-isaiah/) suggest that the Book of Mormon's author was consulting the 1769 King James Bible and not an ancient source (which likely would have conveyed the concepts differently).
+1. Specific translation errors (or at least idiosyncrasies) [preserved in the 1769 King James Bible](https://faenrandir.github.io/a_careful_examination/scholar-survey-kjv-translation-errors-in-bom-isaiah/) suggest that the Book of Mormon's author was consulting the 1769 King James Bible and not an ancient source (which likely would have conveyed the concepts differently).

 1. The inclusion of a chunk of Mark 16 that follows after the 1769 King James bible that had a dubious, later origin in the New Testament tradition. ([source](https://faenrandir.github.io/a_careful_examination/moroni-quotes-sections-of-mark-dubious-origin/))